 Around 1967, Chicago-based producer and Delmark Records founder Bob Koester – who also ran the Jazz Record Mart in that city, promoted as “the world’s largest jazz and blues specialty store” – encouraged Waterman to bring his management skills westward.
 “He said, ‘There’s a lot of young musicians here in Chicago that are dying to get out and are really talented,’” Waterman recalled in 2020. “’Muddy’s on the road and [Howlin’] Wolf is on the road and there’s a lot of guys that really need your help.’”

-While maintaining his impressive list of managerial clients, Waterman also became an active promotor of concerts by other artists of Raitt’s generation including Bruce Springsteen, Cat Stevens, Eric Clapton and James Taylor while coordinating gigs for blues greats such as B.B.
+While maintaining his impressive list of managerial clients, virtually all of them born in the very early 20th century, Waterman also became an active promotor of concerts by artists of Raitt’s generation including Bruce Springsteen, Cat Stevens, Eric Clapton and James Taylor while coordinating shows for blues greats such as B.B.
 King and John Lee Hooker.

 A tireless advocate for his clients, Waterman is known for his exhaustive efforts to protect them from commercial exploitation and for fighting for all monies due.
 He was instrumental in recovering the royalties owed to Arthur “Big Boy” Crudup after Crudup went uncompensated for the covers of his songs that Elvis Presley sold in the millions, and Avalon Productions continues to take care of the estates of many artists Waterman managed.
 In 1993, with funding from Raitt through the Mt.
 Zion Memorial Fund, Waterman arranged to place a new headstone on the grave of Mississippi Fred McDowell, as his name had been misspelled and his year of birth was incorrect on the original one.